hakuupi/MMM/README.md

 # MMM
-Datafile and access codes used in our research on the sizes of minimal presentations of numerical semigroups
+Datafile and access codes used in our research on the sizes of the minimal presentations of numerical semigroups